Previous APRN Member Spotlight

 August 2021 Steve Branham

 Steve Branham PhD, RN, ACNP-BC, FNP-BC, ENP-C, FAANP, CCRN, has nearly four decades of progressive health care delivery experience.
-He started his career in Columbus, Ohio after graduating from Central Ohio Technical Collage in 1980.
-Branham relocated to Las Vegas for 10 years serving as a change nurse and nurse manager in the intensive care unit at Desert Springs Hospital.
-After completion of his BSN at the University of Phoenix, Branham relocated to Houston to enroll in graduate school with plans to become a certified registered nurse anesthetists.
+He started his career in Columbus, Ohio after Branhamgraduating from Central Ohio Technical Collage in 1980.
+Branham relocated to Las Vegas for 10 years serving as a charge nurse and nurse manager in the intensive care unit at Desert Springs Hospital.
+After completion of his BSN at the University of Phoenix, Branham relocated to Houston to enroll in graduate school with plans to become a certified registered nurse anesthetist.

 While in graduate school, Branham – a career critical care nurse became intrigued by the evolving new role for a nurse practitioner who had a substantial background in the care of the critically ill.
 He quickly enrolled in a new program at the University of Texas Medical Branch in Galveston designed to prepare acute care nurse practitioners and graduated with the inaugural class in 1996.